GSA-TTS/identity-handbook/_articles/onboarding.md

   - Full Slack access for Contractors is at the discretion of Login.gov's Contracting Officer.
 Please see [TTS Handbook guidance](https://handbook.tts.gsa.gov/slack-admin/) for more info.
 - Add to appropriate [Login.gov Slack groups]({% link _articles/slack.md %}) like `login-feds` or `login-appdev-team`.
 - [Using the JIRA Portal](https://cm-jira.usa.gov/servicedesk/customer/portal/11), choose `Application Access` and request a new JIRA account.
 Under `Access Details` ask that they be added to the Login.gov project.
-- Approve their PR to update [`team.yml`](https://github.com/18F/identity-private/blob/main/team/team.yml) with their info
 - Verify their membership in all appropriate Google Groups.
 This will grant them permission to see the Login.gov Team Drive and other Google Docs
   - Add everyone to `login-all@`
   - Add feds to `login-team@`, and contractors to `login-team-contractors@`